nateshirley/codespeak/README.md

   """add two numbers together"""
 ```

-Currently, Codespeak tests are run exclusively as pytest functions.
+Currently, Codespeak receives tests exclusively in the form of pytest functions.

 ### Access and manipulate generated logic in your file system

-When Codespeak implements your functions, they are written to the file system in a `codespeak_generated/` directory under the same hiearchy as they are defined.
+When Codespeak implements your functions, they're written to the file system in a `codespeak_generated/` directory under the same hiearchy as they are defined.

 Each function is implemented in its own file, named after the function.
 To view or edit logic for a function, simply visit the file at [function_name].

 ## Why would I use this?

-- English is easy to write
-- Explicitly pairing prompt-context to programming logic ensures that any information used to create a block of code is easily accessible and editable in the future
-- Programmers have full control over the quantity of work they are abstracting to a language-model
-- Automated file management
+#### The right syntax is whatever makes sense to you.

+Stop crawling your memory for syntax and data structures.
+Whatever makes sense to you, just works, so you can stay focused on your program's goals.

+#### Choose the best-fit abstraction for your work.

+Maintain the flexibility to delegate as much—or as little—programming as you'd like to an LLM, and adjust your choice on a case-by-case basis.
+Let a model control an entire endpoint, or a single SQL query.

+#### Always know what you wrote and what you didn't.

+Stop digging through blocks of code that Copilot wrote last month and sending them to ChatGPT.
+Let your code clarify your responsibilities.

+#### Modify AI-generated code with simple comment revisions.

+With Codespeak, everything that's required to generate new code for your existing programs is declared in your codebase.
+This means your codegen can be immediately re-produced or updated on any machine, simply by adjusting your code comments.

+#### Accomplish more with your programs in fewer declared-lines.

+Compress your exposure to program logic.
+Fewer lines means fewer files and fewer functions to manage, so you can stop wasting your time re-organzing and re-naming.
+Stay focused on your program's goals.

 ## Getting started